mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 >
 >Special units
 >
 >J.N.S.
+Hylarim: cost 8, combat 6(x2), movement 1, capacity 3;
+>>sustain damage;
-Hylarim: co 8/cm 6(x2)/m 1/ca 3; sustain damage; When making a combat roll for this ship, each result of 9 or 10, before applying modifiers, produces 2 additional hits
+>>When making a combat roll for this ship, each result of 9 or 10, before applying modifiers, produces 2 additional hits
 >
 >Race tech
 >